AcadVault/AcadVault2.0/README.md

 AcadVault2.0 offers a host of features designed to enhance your academic journey:

-- Browse Academic Resources: Seamlessly explore a wealth of academic materials, from lecture notes to research papers, carefully organized for your convenience.
+- Browse Academic Resources: Seamlessly explore a wealth of academic materials, from lecture notes to previous year papers, carefully organized for your convenience.

 - Upload New Materials: Contribute to the collective knowledge by sharing your academic resources, creating a thriving ecosystem of shared learning.